auditor

 This will:

-1. Hash ALL files in input_path with default algorithm (sha256)
+1. Hash files in input_path with default algorithm (sha256)

 2. Generate audit files:

-• Audit_FullList: contains the integrity data (hash, size, name) of file list in input_path.
+• Audit_FullList: contains the integrity data (hash, size, name) of files in input_path.
 Default name: _auditor_hashes.txt

 • Audit_Stamp: contains only the integrity data of Audit_FullList.
 Default name: _auditor_stamp.txt.This is the file that needs to be printed or digitally signed to ensure check of all integrity chain.